cusbg/traveler/README.md

 		[-d|--draw] [--overlaps] FILE_MAPPING_IN OUT_PREFIX
 			# use mapping in FILE_MAPPING_IN and outputs layout as both .ps and .svg image to files with prefix OUT_PREFIX
 			# if optional argument --overlaps is present overlaps in the layout are identified and highlighted
+		[-r|--rotate] If switched on, Traveler tries to rotate hairpins to minimize the number of overlaps.
+In some cases, this can lead to a more convoluted layout and therefore this features is turned off by default.
 		[-v|--verbose] Prints information about the computation and othere details (such as number of overlaps, when overlap switch is turned on)

 	COLOR CODING: